RosemarieHalim/14-challenge/README.md

 ## Process

 * planned out code
-* installed inquirer, mysql2, and console.table packages
+* installed packages
-* created server.js file
-* created db folder with db, schema, and seeds sql files
 * used module reference code
-* cleaned up and tested SQL code
-* worked on server.js file and inquirer code
+* added user, thought, and reaction files
+* coded the models, controllers, and routes
 * tested and fixed code
+* major issues: github not pushing files and when tried pulling, lost files and had to restart